yasyf/shamer/README.md

 As an added bonus, we added a single webhook which can take any arbitrary parameters and use them to construct a comment to be posted on a GitHub pull request.
 We use this to post a link to relevant code coverage reports on every PR.

+The included deploy script, and features such as cache clearing, depend on this code being deployed to [Heroku](https://www.heroku.com/).
+If you are deploying to AWS or any other cloud provider, you will probably need to alter the code.

 ##Deploy Instructions

 Install `pip` if you haven't already.